EricGebhart/bike-gear-calc/README.md

 In sheldon's words.
 Gain ratio is calculated like this.

-Divide the wheel radius in mm, by the crank length in mm. this will yield a single radius ratio applicable to all of the gears of a given bike.
+> Divide the wheel radius in mm, by the crank length in mm. this will yield a single radius ratio applicable to all of the gears of a given bike.
 The individual gear ratios are calculated as with gear inches, using this radius ratio instead of the wheel size.

 ## To do.

  * Deploy to clojars
  * Fix floating point comparisons in the tests
+ * Accomodate schlumpf and other geared bottom brackets.
  * circleci / jenkins ?
  * Add clojure specs for the data.  -- part way done.
  * An old fashioned, printable gear shifting chart ?